wp-plugins/my-portfolio-plus/readme.txt

 4. Platform choosing capabilities, works just like standard categories.

 == Changelog ==
+= 1.0.4 =
+* Removed setting all errors on, really sorry about that!

 = 1.0.3 =
 * Added admin notice, tied to check if thumbnail directory is writeable by Wordpress.